Master’s in Special Education

 Applied Behavior Analysis

 This concentration offers specialized training in the design and implementation of intervention strategies to teach socially valid behavior, intended to increase social participation and enhance quality of life.
 The knowledge and skills gained from this concentration serve as the foundation and preparation for the Board Certified Behavior Analyst® (BCBA) examination.
 The Association for Behavior Analysis International (ABAI®) verified the program sequence (#51327) as meeting the coursework requirement for eligibility to apply for the BCBA certification exam.
+Our program meets the behavior-analytic coursework requirements for those pursuing the BCBA Pathway 2 eligibility route.
 Additional requirements by the Behavior Analyst Certification Board (BACB®) include supervised fieldwork experience, degree status, and examination.
 Learn more about the degree application, admission, and program requirements here.
 In addition to the College of Education and Department of Special Education core courses, students pursuing this concentration area must also take the following courses:

 • EEX 5612 Applied Behavior Analysis